openUC2/UC2-GIT/RASPBERRY-PI/README.md

 ```
 $ sudo chmod a+x ~/UC2/UC2_install.sh
 ```
-* Make sure time and date of the RaspberryPi are correctly set (replace date, time and timezone appropriately)
+* Make sure time and date of the RaspberryPi are correctly set if out of sync. (replace date, time and timezone appropriately)
 ```
 $ sudo date -s "Tue Oct 30 16:07:41 CET 2018"
 ```